- New Zealand Gambling Laws

 - Classes of gambling

-Obtain a licenceWhere the prizes for any of the above games (excluding housie) exceeds $5,000 the gambling activity must be conducted by a society and the relevant forms filled in to obtain a licence.
+Obtain a licenceWhere the total value of all prizes (the retail value for any non-cash prizes) for any of the above games (excluding housie) exceeds $5,000 the gambling activity must be conducted by a society and the relevant forms filled in to obtain a licence.
 These should be sent, with the applicable fee, to the Department's Gambling Compliance Group.

 With the exception of housie, a Class 3 gambling licence is a "one-off" issued for the duration of that specific activity (e.g. lottery, gaming session, etc).
 Each subsequent activity requires a separate licence application.